 How do I apply?

 We have created a How-to-Apply guide for your convenience.
 Fellowships are provided to students who wish to travel to a meeting or conference to present their research studies.
 Students may also apply for funds to cover travel to a meeting to present research related to a teaching project at IUPUI.
 This program is competitive and students are encouraged to look for multiple sources of funding to support their travel including funds from their mentors, department, school and external sources.
-See How to Apply.

 How can the award funds be used?

 Funds should be used to reimburse your program and/or yourself for acceptable expenses according to Indiana University Travel Policies.
 This includes, but is not limited to: round-trip flight that originates and returns to the Indianapolis, IN airport; lodging; conference fees; parking at the airport; ground transport while your meeting; and per diem rates to cover food based on the university policies.
-See IU's Per Diem Rates policy »

 Lodging and per diem cannot be claimed for a conference held within a 50-mile radius of IUPUI.